 Scholarships and tuition awards are another way for you to afford your education.
 Evergreen offers a variety of scholarships every year to new and continuing students.
 Awards range from enough to help with books to the full amount of resident tuition.

 Scholastic Achievement Awards

 If you are starting in fall quarter, you may be eligible for a Scholastic Achievement Award from the Office of Admissions for your first year at Evergreen.
-New students are automatically considered for a tuition waiver if you are admitted by March 15.
+New students are automatically considered for this tuition waiver if you’re admitted by March 15.
 A separate application is not required for this award.